onnx/tutorials/.github/ISSUE_TEMPLATE/bug.md

 If the model conversion is failing for a **tutorial** in this repo, report the bug here.
 However, if the bug is related to general model conversion, please go to the appropriate converter repo.

 ### Describe the bug
-Please describe the bug clearly and concisely
+Please describe the bug clearly and concisely.

 ### System information
 - OS Platform and Distribution (*e.g. Linux Ubuntu 16.04*):